Uttara South metro station

 Uttara South (উত্তরা দক্ষিণ, romanised: Uttora dokkhin) is an elevated metro station of the Dhaka Metro's MRT Line 6.
 This station is located in Uttara, a neighbourhood of Dhaka.
-It is estimated that the station will be opened on the last week of March 2023.
-It became operational from 31 March 2023.
+It was estimated that the station would be opened the last week of March 2023.
+It became operational on 31 March 2023.

 History

 The Uttara South Metro Station was constructed under "Package CP-03".
 The notification of application for construction of raised bridges for stations and railways was published on 30 June 2015 and the last date for submission of applications was 9 September 2015.
 Italian-Thai Development Public Company Limited gets work contract for "Package CP-03".
 The agreement was sent on 29 March 2016 for NBR investigation and law and parliamentary investigation.
 The signing ceremony for the agreement package was held on 3 May 2017 at the Pan Pacific Sonargaon Hotel in Dhaka.
 Construction work started on 2 August 2017.